 Qualified expenses are amounts paid for tuition, fees and other related expense for an eligible student that are required for enrollment or attendance at an eligible educational institution.

-Since your CPA study guide company is not an eligible educational institute and you don’t really have to “enroll” in one to take the course, this doesn’t cut it.
+Unfortunately, since your CPA study guide company is not an eligible educational institute and you don’t really have to “enroll” in one to take the course, this doesn’t cut it.

-You can’t deduct CPA prep course fees as educational expenses on your tax return.
+Therefore, you can’t deduct CPA prep course fees as educational expenses on your tax return.

 Can I Deduct CPA Review Course Fees as an Unreimbursed Business Expense on my Itemized Deductions?

 Typically, the IRS allows you to deduct business expenses that you incurred to perform your job that was not reimbursed by your company.
 These are often called unreimbursed employee expenses.